redsn0w422/redsn0w422.github.io/_drafts/summer_sixteen.markdown

 As for work, I'm interning at Intel, as part of the software development tools team.
 Intel provides a tool called Intel Processor Trace, and the work I'm doing revolves mostly that.
 Once the summer is over, and more importantly, I am more confident in what I can and cannot talk about, I'll write a post about that, too.

 My first day officially started at 8 am, but the new employee training didn't start until 1, so I had the morning to myself.
 I went grocery shopping and setup my desk in my apartment.
 The thing I was most anxious about - and didn't learn about until a few days after - was whether or not I was eligible for some sort of employee discount.
-My desktop at the time was long overdue for an upgrade, and being an Intel employee (even for just the summer) meant I had to at least try to get top of the line performance.
+My desktop at the time was long overdue for an upgrade, and being an Intel employee (even if for just a summer) meant I had to at least try to get top of the line performance.

 ## New Computer